General Chen Yi

 The Chinese 9th Army Group headquarters unit occupies a school building.
 A partially damaged church is made into a field hospital.
 A column of trucks transport wounded soldiers to a railway station for the long journey to China.

-Chen, shown left in his uniform as a Marshal, was later in 1955 promoted to the rank of Marshal.
-General Chen Yi, the former commander of the armies making up the 9th Field Army arrives on a fact-finding mission.
-Mao Zedong sent him to find out why the 9th Field Army has performed so miserably.
-Yi meets with the front field army commanders, Zhang Renchu of the 26th Field Army (lower left) and Nie Fengzhi of the 27th Field Army (lower right).
+Mao Zedong sent General Chen Yi to find out why the 9th Field Army has performed so miserably.
+Yi meets with the front field army commanders, Zhang Renchu of the 26th Field Army (top) and Nie Fengzhi of the 27th Field Army (bottom).

 General Yi concludes that the failure was due to: